onflow/flow/flips/20201125-bip-44-multi-account.md

 #### Coin Type

-Coin type is always the constant 539' (0x8000021b), the unique identifier for the Flow protocol defined in [SatoshiLabs Improvement Proposal 44](https://github.com/satoshilabs/slips/blob/master/slip-0044.md) (SLIP 44).
+Coin type is always the constant 539' (0x8000021b), the unique identifier for the Flow protocol, as defined in [SatoshiLabs Improvement Proposal 44](https://github.com/satoshilabs/slips/blob/master/slip-0044.md) (SLIP 44).

 #### Account